NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.XYZToLab.rst

 XYZToLab node
 =============

-*This documentation is for version 1.0 of XYZToLab.*
+*This documentation is for version 1.0 of XYZToLab (net.sf.openfx.XYZToLab).*

 Description
 -----------